Optiver: History

 In June 2019, Optiver joined its US-based rival, Virtu, in funding Equiduct, a competitor to national stock exchanges and trading venues.

 In April 2021, Optiver expanded further into the Asia-Pacific region with an office in Singapore, with a planned focus on commodity and equity products.
 It joined many other major financial services firms in doing so.
 The firm first made its presence in the region in Australia in 1996, then Taipei in 2005, then Hong Kong in 2007, and then Shanghai in 2012.
+In 2022, Optiver opened a new London office which can house as many as 200 employees.
+A year later, Optiver moved into new offices in downtown Chicago, with room for as many as 600 people.
+The firm has also joined other quant funds in expanding to India.